Topolectric circuits: Theory and construction: Summary and Discussion

 By focusing on the specific example of the Chern circuit (Sec.~\ref{subsec:CI}), we show that the measurement of on-resonance impedance can be instrumental in mapping the global phase diagram of topological lattice models in topelectric circuits.
-In particular, we find that the on-resonance impedance is finite only inside the topological phases, while it vanishes in the trivial phase as well as at the topological quantum critical point between two topologically distinct phases (Fig.~\ref{fig:Chernphasediagram}).
-Therefore, our findings can be consequential in experiments to understand various paradigmatic toy models of topological phases.
+To this end, we use that the on-resonance impedance is finite only inside the topological phases, while it vanishes in the trivial phase as well as at the topological quantum critical point between two topologically distinct phases (Fig.~\ref{fig:Chernphasediagram}).
+Therefore, our findings can be experimentally consequential for understanding various paradigmatic toy models of topological phases.

+Finally, we comment on a subtle issue regarding the time-reversal symmetry in topolectric circuit.
+Note that we propose circuit realizations of various topological models that in electronic systems are protected by the time-reversal symmetry (${\mathcal T}$), satisfying ${\mathcal T}^2=-1$ (such as the quantum spin Hall insulator).
+However, topolectric circuits are constituted by capacitors and inductors, and all these elements are \emph{real}.
+Therefore, in topolectric circuits ${\mathcal T}^2=+1$.
+Nevertheless, due to high precision tunability of the circuit elements we believe that these models can still be engineered in topolectric circuits and their topological modes can be observed through on-resonance boundary impedance.
+This should be so at least when sufficient care is taken to minimize circuit disorder in the setup, given that all the topological phases we discuss here are robust against sufficiently weak randomness.